Tijuana Valley Hydrologic Area (911.1)

 Monument Hydrologic Area (911.4)

 Monument Hydrologic Area is situated at the northeastern tip of the Tijuana WMA and comprises about 24,000 acres.
 Similar to much of the rest of the WMA, the County of San Diego is the sole permittee for the area’s municipal separate storm and sewer system.
 Land use in the Monument Hydrologic Area resembles that in its counterparts.
-Land here remains relatively untouched, undeveloped and open space areas constituting ninety-three percent (93%) of the land area.
+Land here remains relatively untouched and undeveloped; open space areas constitute ninety-three percent (93%) of the land area.
+Noble Canyon and Mount Laguna its nearby lakes are some of the major landmarks in the Monument Hydrologic Area.

 Still, water bodies in the system are not unaffected by pollutants.
 Upper Pine Valley Creek, for example, has been identified as highly turbid and therefore, impaired, according to Section 303(d) of the Clean Water Act.